rzc0d3r/ESET-KeyGen/wiki/KeyGenerator.md

-# How to use the Account Generator
+# How to use the Key Generator

 1. Run main.py with the --account parameter using the console:
 ```